 When an object is detected in your blind spot or near the side of Model S (such as a vehicle, guard rail, etc.), the instrument cluster displays colored lines radiating from the image of your vehicle.
 The location of the lines correspond to the location of the detected object.
 The color of the lines (white, yellow, orange, or red) represent the object's proximity to Model S, with white being the farthest and red being the closest and requiring your immediate attention.
 These colored lines only display when driving between approximately 12 km/h and 140 km/h.
+When Autosteer is active, these colored lines also display if driving slower than 12 km/h.
+However, the colored lines do not display if Model S is at a standstill (for example, in heavy traffic).

-WARNING: Ensure all cameras are clean and free of obstructions before each drive and before using Autopilot features (see Cleaning a Camera on page 177).
+WARNING: Ensure all cameras are clean and free of obstructions before each drive and before using Autopilot features (see Cleaning a Camera on page 175).
 Dirty cameras and sensors (if equipped), as well as environmental conditions such as rain and faded lane markings, can affect Autopilot performance.
 If a camera is obstructed or blinded, Model S displays a message on the instrument cluster and Autopilot features may not be available.